AttackOnJasper/University-notes/psych253/psych253.md

 		- distort memory to derogate self & feel better (self-serving bias)

 ### Self-serving bias (tendency to perceive self favorably)
-- **False Consensus** tendency to overestimate commnality of one's opinions
+- **False Consensus** tendency to overestimate commonality of one's opinions
 - **False uniqueness** think that few others behave or think like u
 - Unrealistic optimism e.g. I will pass this even if pass rate is 5%
 - Overestimation of contributions and abilities: think contribute more than rest of team